nirsky/react-native-scaling-example/README.md

 export {scale, verticalScale, moderateScale};
 ```
-These functions purpose is to design once on a standard mobile phone and apply them on the used sizes.<br/>
+The purpose of these functions is to be able to take one design (from a standard mobile phone) and apply it to other display sizes. <br/>
 `scale` function is pretty straight forward and will return the same linear result as using viewport.<br/>
 `verticalScale` is like scale, but based on height instead of width, which can be useful.<br/>
 The real magic happens at `moderateScale`.
-The cool thing about it is that you can control the resize factor (default is 0.5),
+The cool thing about it is that you can control the resize factor (default is 0.5).<br/>
-meaning that if normal `scale` will increase your size by +2X, `moderateScale` will only increase it by +X.
+So if normal scale will increase your size by +2X, moderateScale will only increase it by +X.<br/>
-<br/>Or if the resize factor is 0.25, instead of increasing by +2X it will increase by +0.5X.
+Or if the resize factor is 0.25, instead of increasing by +2X it will increase by +0.5X.
 <br/><br/>
-If you'd want to scale a View with 300dp width, on the iPhone 7 you will get:
+If you want to scale a View with 300dp width, on the iPhone 7 you will get:
 - scale(300) = 320
 - moderateScale(300) = 310
 - moderateScale(300, 0.25) = 305